 What quickly became apparent that we could not get direct from Porto-Vecchio to Rome; the ferry route had been discontinued.
 Micah persevered and found a route.
 We would travel to Piombino in Italy, then take two trains to Rome.
 The trip went off perfectly, even with the ferry arriving late due to rough seas.
 But we left the campsite at 4:30am, and arrived in Rome at the hostel (which was only a short walk from the train station) at 10:30pm, 18 hours of travel time!
 We did make use of the time, catching up on reading and relaxing in general.

 We were so tired from the hike, and the day of travel, we really did not have the energy to explore much of Rome the next day.
 We did visit the Colosseum, but did not go in, as we did not want to pay the entrance fee.
 We visited a number of cafes, and watched some locals have a barbeque in a park and play a 3 on 3 version of volleyball.

 Our hostel was fantastic.
 Had a full kitchen, rooms had air conditioning and was an easy walk from the railway station and to the Colosseum

 We used a ride sharing service to get to the airport, gettransfer.com.
 Our driver was great.
 He contacted us the day before pick up, and advised us that we did not need to allow an hour to get to the airport, as it was 3:30am we were planning to leave.
 So we were picked up at 4:00am, still early.
 Arrived quickly to the airport.
-My flight was early, but Emily did not fly out until the afternoon.
-Emily came with me to the airport, as she felt that she did not want to just hang out in Rome for a few hours by herself.
+My flight was early, but Micah did not fly out until the afternoon.
+Micah came with me to the airport, as they felt that they did not want to just hang out in Rome for a few hours by herself.

 I still feel that our last couple of days of travel where a lot of fun, and very interesting.
 But two things